 It was through her steadfast work on these and a number of independent films which were shot in and around Boston, Massachusetts that Johnson came to the attention of director Peter Berg when he was searching for a costume designer for his retelling of the events surrounding the 2013 Boston Marathon bombing, Patriots Day, starring Mark Wahlberg.
 This opportunity led to a collaboration with Berg and Wahlberg that would be revisited with Mile 22 (STX Entertainment) and Spenser Confidential (Netflix).

-When the recent novel coronavirus pandemic paralyzed the motion picture industry, Johnson put her skills to good use by making thousands of masks for healthcare workers, hospitals, and other organizations in the Boston area and nationwide.
+When the novel coronavirus pandemic incapacitated the motion picture industry in March 2020, Johnson put her skills to good use by making thousands of masks for healthcare workers, hospitals, and other organizations in the Boston area and nationwide.